Karl Ridderbusch: Maturity

 Ridderbusch's voice ranged over two octaves, allowing him to sing bass-baritone roles, such as Hans Sachs and Don Pizarro, and not just bass parts.
 Its qualities have been described as "firm clear sonorous and rich in timbre" and as "magnificently resonant [and] dark-coloured".
 He was known for his ability to maintain beauty of tone even at his loudest.
 He also had a formidable stage presence.

 Ridderbusch appeared at many of the world's major opera houses, including La Scala (from 1966), the Metropolitan Opera (1967), the Vienna State Opera (1968), and the Royal Opera House, Covent Garden (1971).
 He made his Bayreuth Festival debut in 1967 as Henry the Fowler.
 Between then and his last appearance there in 1977, Ridderbusch sang the roles of Fasolt, Hunding, and Hagen in the Ring, Pogner and Hans Sachs in the Mastersingers, Daland in The Flying Dutchman, Titurel in Parsifal and King Marke in Tristan und Isolde.
 He also sang Hans Sachs at the 1974 and 1975 Salzburg Easter Festivals, and at the Met and at the Chicago Lyric Opera.
 Gurnemanz was another Wagnerian role which he sang at several houses during the 1980s.

 Away from Wagner, other parts he sang included Rocco, the Doctor in Wozzeck, Caspar, and Sarastro.
 Among Ridderbusch's comic roles were Baron Ochs, Kecal, and Dr Bartolo.
 Although he was successful in these, it was the dramatic roles which he excelled.
 He was honoured as a Kammersänger by the Vienna State Opera in 1978.
 He also appeared in the concert hall, especially in sacred choral works.

+Personal life

-Karl Ridderbusch died at his home in Wels, Austria of heart and liver problems.
+Karl Ridderbusch died at his home in Wels, Austria, from heart problems and liver disease.
 He married twice and had three children.